Material Safety Data Sheet

 None of the chemicals in this product are considered highly hazardous by OSHA.

+WARNING: This product contains Toluene, a chemical known to the state of California to cause birth defects or other reproductive harm.
 California No Significant Risk Level: None of the chemicals in this product are listed.
 European/International Regulations

 European Labeling in Accordance with EC Directives

 R 11 Highly flammable.
 R 20 Harmful by inhalation.

 S 16 Keep away from sources of ignition - No smoking.
 S 25 Avoid contact with eyes.
 S 29 Do not empty into drains.
 S 33 Take precautionary measures against static discharges.

 WGK (Water Danger/Protection)